SCAI-Lab/Mixed-GM-MAGGIC/README.md

 # EuroCIM2023
-Supporting materials and references for the Poster in EuroCIM2023
+Supporting materials and references for the HAPI Poster in EuroCIM2023

 Reference List for the Poster